DariensTips/Windows-Server-2025-Build-an-Offline-ML-DSA-Root-CA-for-Post-Quantum-PKI/README.md

 | `1` | Publish the CRL or CA certificate locally. |
 | `2` | Include the HTTP location in issued certificates. |

-The Root CA publishes files locally.
-You then manually copy the exported `.crt` and `.crl` files to the online HTTP publication location.
+---

+## Why HTTP instead of HTTPS for CDP and AIA?

+CRL and AIA locations are commonly published over HTTP because CRLs and CA certificates are already signed objects.
+Using HTTPS for bootstrap certificate and revocation retrieval can create certificate validation circular dependencies.

+Use anonymous read-only HTTP access for `.crl`, `.crt`, and `.cer` files.
+Do not require authentication.

+---

-## CRL lifetime
+## Root CA CRL lifetime

-The script configures the Root CA base CRL lifetime as 52 weeks:
+The script configures the offline Root CA base CRL lifetime as 52 weeks:

 ```powershell
 certutil.exe -setreg CA\CRLPeriod Weeks